UummProject/uumm-prototype/support/Broken meritocracy.md

 Whatever metrics we use to define merit we all need to agree over the state of a these metrics (at least the participants).

 #### Blockchains
-Blockcahins seems like an intuitve answer, and for things like proving an identity they're probably the best approach.
-Projects like UPort and Blockstack make that already possible.
+Blockcahins are a intuitve answer, and for things like proving an identity they're a very good approach.
+Projects like UPort and Blockstack make it already possible.

 For most of the metrics though, the data is unlikley to be available in the blockchain.
 Current blockchains are too expensive, and most of decentralized platforms tend to minimize what they write in it.

 Most important, most of platforms are still highly centralized.

 #### Trusted third parties
-We can always trust a third party to digitally sign a certificate.
-That way we can have a company to prove that someone was a formal employee or we could use and digital state id to prove that someone is above certain age.
-Same for events.
-We can use an oracle.
+An alternative approach is to use a trusted third party to provide the required metric.
+A digital signature will be required.

 #### Subjective reputation
 In general when we talk about reputation, we refer to subjective reputation.
 How do an entity _feels_ about something.
 The fact that is subjective doesn't mean it can't be used.
-The participants just need to agree what entity will be used to digitaly sign the reputation metric .
+Like the above pararaf, participants just need to agree into what entity will be used to digitaly sign the reputation metric.

 ###Smart contracts